BuvinJT/distbuilder/docs/QtCpp.md

 ### QtCppConfig

 This class is used for low level Qt C++ packaging configurations.
-You will NOT likely need to maniuplate this type of class directly, but it is included in this documentation for the sake of completeness.
+You will NOT likely need to manipulate this type of class directly, but it is included in this documentation for the sake of completeness.

 This type of object is owned by a [ConfigFactory](HighLevel.md#configfactory), and